antanaskovicfilip/dark-v3/README.md

 # Dark+ V3 theme for Visual Studio Code
+~It's a personal upgrade for the Dark+ V2 Experimental theme from VSCode.~ <br>
-It's a personal upgrade for the Dark+ V2 Experimental theme from VSCode.
+It started as a personal upgrade for the Dark+ V2 Experimental theme from VSCode, but has become everything but.

 ---
 ## Per lanugage syntax